 Die Casting Manufacturing & Industrial Applications

-Die casting is a versatile process that produces engineered parts through a forced high-pressure method of forcing molten metal into reusable steel molds, or dies.
+Die casting is a versatile process that produces engineered parts through a forced high-pressure method of forcing molten metal into molds built from high grade steels.
 Die casting can be produced in nearly every conceivable size and shape.
 It provides the freedom to design intricate configurations that meet the functional requirement of the component.
-The die casting process produces castings with very close tolerances, often eliminating the need for finished machining operations.
-Whether your application calls for mold development or complex, lightweight shapes, there are many different types of die casting processes that can be achieved.
+The die casting process produces castings with close tolerances, often eliminating the need of machining operations.
+Depending on your specific aluminum casting application, there are many different types of die casting processes that can be achieved.